en-wl/wordlist/site/scowl-readme.md

 For spell checking I recommend using 60.
 Sizes 70 and below contain words found in most dictionaries while the 80 size contains all the strange and unusual words people like to use in word games such as Scrabble (TM).
-While a lot of the the words in the 80 size are not used very often, they are all generally considered valid words in the English language.
+While a lot of the words in the 80 size are not used very often, they are all generally considered valid words in the English language.
 The 95 contains just about every English word in existence and then some.
 Many of the words at the 95 level will